astronomer/docs/learn/airflow-dbt.md

 This tutorial uses an Airflow DAG to orchestrate dbt Core jobs that calculate the percentage of solar and renewable energy capacity in different years for a selected country.

 1. [Download the CSV file](https://github.com/astronomer/learn-tutorials-data/blob/main/subset_energy_capacity.csv) from GitHub.
-2. Save the downloaded CSV file in the `include` directory of your Airflow project.
+2. Save the downloaded CSV file in the `include` directory of your Astro project.

 This tutorial uses a subset of the original data.
 The full data source provided by Open Power System Data can be found [here](https://doi.org/10.25832/national_generation_capacity/2020-10-01).